AFOL-Incubator/Curricula/README.md

 # Curricula
-Presentation, Handouts, and other school-style resources for kids and adults
+Presentations, Handouts, and other school-style resources for kids and adults